wayneshn/power-formulas-site/privacy.md

 ## Add-on Authorization scopes
 Our Service requires that Users give permission to access their personal information or act on their behalf.
 The first time an add-on is run, you will be prompted to authorize one or more permissions.
 Below are some of the permissions required by our add-on.
-- Connect to an external service
+- Connect to an external service.
+This permission is required for fetching subscription information and fetching data from third-party API services as requested by the user.
-- View and manage your Google Slides presentations
-- Display and run third-party web content in prompts and sidebars inside Google applications
+- Display and run third-party web content in prompts and sidebars inside Google applications.
+This permission is required for opening up the sidebar so you can use Logic Sheet functions in a user-friendly user interface.
-- View and manage your forms in Google Drive
-- View and manage your Google Docs documents
-- See, edit, create, and delete your spreadsheets in Google Drive
+- See, edit, create, and delete your spreadsheets in Google Drive.
+Logic Sheet imports data into your worksheets, which requires reading and modifying your spreadsheet.
+We have limited the scope of this permission to your current spreadsheet, rather than the default scope of reading/writing all sheets.

+When you install Logic Sheet and log-in with you Google account, your email address will be shared with us.
+You email address will only be used to track your product subscription status and will not be used to send promotional emails.

 ## How we use your information
 We use the information we collect in various ways, including to:
 - Provide, operate, and maintain our Website and Service.